 Finland has reinvented itself in just one short century.
 Our national character “sisu” and Northern heritage have boosted us to the top of all kinds of country rankings from quality of life to quality of export products.
 It’s no secret that we take pride in being a bit quirky.
 Finns love to shock tourists with the exotic, black “delicacies” of salmiakki (salt liquorice), rye bread and mämmi (rye/malt pudding)!

-This bleak-sounding menu is perfect for Finns, who live through the long dark winter of ”kaamos” while listening to heavy metal, and is also loved by tourists bold enough to give them a try.
+This bleak-sounding menu is perfect for Finns, who live through the long dark winter of ”kaamos” while listening to heavy metal.
+It’s also loved by tourists bold enough to give them a try.
 But the colour black doesn’t say much about local cuisine, which actually comes in all shapes and colours.
-In fact it always has, even if it has taken people time to realise this as interest has grown in Nordic cooking.
 Finland’s pure flavours, clean environment and close relationship with nature are in demand all over the world.

 Above all, good Finnish food is both clean and wild.
 Thanks to extreme variations in light and temperature, which concentrate unique aromas in plants and make them rich in nutrients, Finnish flavours are clear, strong and sufficient in themselves.
 The key issue is that enjoying Finnish food forms part of a rounded experience which is good for your health and pampers your taste buds.
 In addition to clean and pure ingredients, it is essential to get in touch with the natural environment.
 Visitors here can come exceptionally close to the local origin of their food, whether in the countryside, at sea, or in the city.
 How about lunch by a campfire in wintry woods, smoking fish at a cottage in the islands, or a stack of pancakes on a stranger’s balcony on Restaurant Day?